 - Make a difference in the lives of children

-- Competitive salary and excellent benefits package including, phone, tablet and salary packaging
+- Attractive salary and excellent benefits including, phone, tablet and salary packaging

-The Australian Childhood Foundation has a strong reputation for delivery of therapeutic services, professional training and secondary consultation built upon up-to-date evidence based theoretical frameworks including the neurobiology of trauma, attachment and relational theories and child development.
-This theoretical framework provides the foundation upon which all elements of care and intervention are provided by the Foundations Therapeutic Services.
+The Australian Childhood Foundation has a strong reputation for delivery of clinical services, professional training and secondary consultation programs built upon up to date and evidence and based upon theoretical frameworks including the neurobiology of trauma, attachment and relational theories and child development.
+This theoretical framework provides the foundation upon which all elements of care and intervention are provided by the therapeutic care programs.

 - An appropriate tertiary qualification in Psychology, Social Work or a related discipline.

 - Demonstrated ability to provide leadership and direct service in the clinical assessment and treatment of children, young people and families.